 Pediatric Traumatic Brain Injury Clinic

-The clinic's primary purpose is to assist children who’ve developed physical, cognitive, and behavioral impairments as a result of traumatic brain injury.
-Our team has 40 years of clinical experience and is internationally recognized for our expertise in the field of pediatric TBI.
+The Pediatric Traumatic Brian Injury (TBI) Clinic's primary purpose is to assist children who have developed physical, cognitive, and behavioral impairments as a result of traumatic brain injury.
+Dr. Stephen Ashwal, the clinic director, has over 40 years of clinical practice in pediatric neurology and is internationally recognized for his expertise in the field of pediatric TBI.

 Tuberous Sclerosis Clinic